-Using the most common metric of labour market performance, not much can be observed over the whole of the pandemic that was unusual (see Figure 1).
-Prior to 2020, the UK labour market had been performing rather well, with the national unemployment rate hovering around 4% to 5%.
-However, the weekly unemployment rate in the first months of the UK Corona crisis was well below the average of the past five years.
+Using the most common metric of labour market performance (unemployment), not much can be observed over the whole of the pandemic that was unusual (Figure 1).
+Prior to 2020, the UK labour market had been performing rather well, with the national unemployment rate hovering around 4-5%.
+But the weekly unemployment rate in the first months of the Covid-19 crisis was well below the average of the past five years.
 Since then, it has risen, but not much above rates seen recently at the same point in the year.
 This is very unusual.
 Unemployment normally rises a lot in recessions.
 Even the youth unemployment rate, normally a harbinger of recessionary doom, is similarly unaffected.

 Figure 1.
 UK Unemployment